Know Your Risk Before It Strikes

 A landmark BaleDoneen study was the first to identify certain periodontal bacteria as a contributing cause of cardiovascular disease, the leading killer of Americans.
 Published in the peer-reviewed journal Postgraduate Medical Journal, the study reported that harmful cardiovascular effects of gum disease are due to a few high-risk bacteria: Aggregatibacter actinomycetemcomitans, P. gingivalis, Tannerella forsythia, Treponema denticola or Fusobacterium nucleatum.

-Other studies have linked gum disease to increased risk for a wide range of dangerous disorders diseases, including type 2 diabetes, rheumatoid arthritis, pregnancy complications and even certain types of cancer.
+Other studies have linked gum disease to increased risk for a wide range of dangerous disorders, including type 2 diabetes, rheumatoid arthritis, pregnancy complications and even certain types of cancer.
+Maintaining a healthy mouth heart disease prevention routine may help lower these risks.

 What’s the Best Way to Get Checked for Gum Disease?